Olle Lindholm

 As life enthusiasts, we can learn a lot from the legendary Walt Disney.

-He was, after all, one of the pioneers of animated film and a champion of the imagination.
-For example, consider Snow White and the Seven Dwarfs, the first full-featured animated film ever to be released in 1937.
 The film won an Academy Honorary Award for Walt Disney and marked the birth of a new entertainment industry.
 Disney carried us on into the future by building on stories from the past.

 We can study Disney’s successful life as an artist and a businessman to learn how to follow your dreams, embrace your inner child, and do more of what you love.